gibbz00/evolve/README.md

 # Usage

 All commands beginning with a `$` should be run unpriviliged and all commands beginning with a `#` should be run as root.

+## evolve.env

+Most of the user/system system specific configuration is done in src/evolve.env and is used by prepare.sh and setup.sh.

+### Github

+It includes the`GITHUB_TOKEN` that can be set if Github will be used.
+It's used internally with `gh aut login`, before the autoremoval of evolve.env.
+The token will in other words not be written in as plain text on the system when the setup has finished.
+Minimum required scopes for the token are: "repo", "read:org".

+## Locale

+Locales can be a bit tricky.
+And I've chosen to go the route in which they're defined in `.config/locale.conf`.
+It's exception to the common system setup steps which is not configured in evolve.env.
+A further explanation as for why that is the case can be found in that file, it's also where a short explanation is given as to how locale can be configured.
+(`src/setup/skel/.config/locale.conf` would be the repo path.)

 ## ARMv8 on Raspberry Pi 4

 ### Requirements